 - The findings of the evaluation shall be communicated to the student in a written report and, whenever possible, discussed in person, that details the student’s current status in the program, progress towards completion, career goals and professional development, and makes concrete suggestions for future actions.

 - Master’s level students may be evaluated in a similar fashion at the discretion of the program, department, or school.

 If a doctoral program already has an annual review policy in place, the program shall inform the School of Graduate Studies of what form that review takes.
 For programs that do not have an annual review policy, the School of Graduate Studies requests that they create an annual review policy within a year from the approval of the policy.
 This policy does not mandate the use of one student review format.
-Examples of existing formats for review of student progress will be posted on the Graduate Studies website.
 For some programs, the annual report can be coordinated with other reporting needs (e.g. NIH grants) so as to eliminate redundancy in reporting for the student.

 The formal fulfillment of residency requires continuous registration in at least six consecutive academic terms (fall, spring and/or summer) from matriculation to a period not exceeding five years after the first credited hour(s) of dissertation research (701).
 The period while students are on a leave of absence do not count towards fulfilling the residency requirement.
 Within the context of continuity of registration, departments may enact other restrictions.
 In such instances, the departmental requirements take precedence and must formally be disclosed to the student at matriculation.
 This is meant to be a reflection of the appropriate reality that departments and fields have different norms and traditions of graduate study.